If you think Chinese is a difficult language, these 4 ways to teach Chinese characters at the beach might change your mind!

 - 沙子 (shāzi / sand)

-What you need to practice writing at the beach:
+What you need to teach Chinese characters at the beach

 - Rocks, shells, wood chips and sticks, sand